gregorwolf/SAP-NPM-API-collection/apis/mdk-mcp-server/README.md

 7. Your environment is now ready for the MDK development with MCP server.
 You can now enter a prompt to:

     - Generate a new MDK project displaying OData entities information.
-    - Enhance an existing project adding additional UI controls on a given page.
+    - Enhance an existing project by adding additional UI controls on a given page.
     - Validate your current MDK project schema.
     - Migrate old MDK projects to latest schema.
     - Deploy your MDK project.
     - Generate onboarding QR code.
     - Explain specific properties.
     - Find information about control properties or any aspect of the documentation.

 ## Available Tools